kingsmanrip/fasterInvoice/WINDSURF.md

 - User has been prompted about restarting the application
 - Any new features align with the established user workflow
 - Testing has been performed where appropriate
+- Mobile optimization guidelines have been followed

 ---

-*This document was created on 2025-03-06 and should be updated as the project evolves.*
+*This document was last updated on 2025-03-06 and should be updated as the project evolves.*